In these global immigration updates, we provide brief details on key changes to immigration rules in global jurisdictions.

 Costa Rica’s Constitutional Court has ruled that same-sex marriage will be legalised by 26 May 2020.
 Following this ruling, President Carlos Alvarado signed a decree directing government agencies to guarantee equal rights to same-sex couples, including for immigration purposes.

 The General Directorate of Immigration concluded a public consultation to recognise foreign same-sex partners of Costa Rican citizens whose relationship is legally recognised in their country of origin.
-This recognition of foreign same-sex relationships will benefit LGBT employees seeking to work and live in Costa Rica with their partner or spouse.
+This recognition of foreign same-sex relationships will benefit LGBTQ employees seeking to work and live in Costa Rica with their partner or spouse.

 NEW ZEALAND – GOVERNMENT AIMS TO SIMPLIFY TEMPORARY WORK VISA SYSTEM